 - Raffles The NC General Statutes consider raffles as a form of gambling and are generally unlawful in the state of North Carolina.
-No raffles permitted! - Food Based upon NC Health Dept. of Sanitation requirements, clubs and organizations may sell ONLY pre-packaged food items, professionally prepared, prewrapped items and beverages in sealed containers.
+No raffles permitted! - Food Based upon NC Health Dept. of Sanitation requirements, clubs and organizations may sell ONLY pre-packaged food items, professionally prepared, pre-wrapped items and beverages in sealed containers.
 Examples of these items include bottled/canned soft drinks, pre-wrapped sub sandwiches, wrapped/packaged desserts, etc. Muffins or cookies must be pre-packaged.
-The sale of food prepared or assembled at point of sale, such items as tacos, hot dogs, chili, sandwiches, etc. is prohibited.
+The sale of food prepared or assembled at point of sale, such items as tacos, hot dogs, chili, sandwiches, etc. is prohibited. - All fundraising activities must be placed on the club's and organization's calendar one week prior to the event.